pinky-banik/quiz_master/README.md

 1. Responsive single page application.
 2. Different routes for different page, dynamic route and an error route.
 3. React toast to show different informations.
-4. Chart made with react chart to show total quiz over any topic.
+4. Chart made with rechart to show total quiz over any topic.
 5. Blogs page to show different blogs about react-router.